Oscar Health

-Oscar Health, Inc. is an American health insurance company, founded in 2012 by Joshua Kushner, Kevin Nazemi and Mario Schlosser, and is headquartered in New York City.
+Oscar Health, Inc. is an American for-profit health insurance company, founded in 2012 by Joshua Kushner, Kevin Nazemi and Mario Schlosser, and is headquartered in New York City.
 The company focuses on the health insurance industry through telemedicine, healthcare focused technological interfaces, and transparent claims pricing systems which would make it easier for patients to navigate.

 History

 2012–2015

-According to the company, it was founded in 2012 by Mario Schlosser, Josh Kushner, and Kevin Nazemi, who were classmates at Harvard Business School.
-Mother Jones reported in March 2020 that Jared Kushner and Joshua Kushner owned Oscar's parent company, Thrive Partners III, when the business was incorporated in 2013.
+According to the company, it was founded in 2012 by Mario Schlosser, Joshua Kushner, and Kevin Nazemi, who were classmates at Harvard Business School.
+Mother Jones reported in March 2020 that Joshua and his brother Jared owned the firm's parent company, Thrive Partners III, at the time of its incorporation in 2013.
 Oscar began selling insurance for 2013, the same year that the Affordable Care Act exchanges and individual mandate went into effect for the 2014 plan year.
 In its first year, Oscar secured 16,000 members.
 In 2015, Oscar expanded coverage to New Jersey and grew to about 40,000 members.

 2016

-In 2016, Oscar had 145,000 members in New York, New Jersey, California, and Texas.
-Oscar expanded its operations to Tempe, Arizona, in August 2016, where it decided to locate its Concierge teams, their name for their member services model.
-On August 23, 2016, Oscar announced it would be exiting the New Jersey Marketplace at the end of 2016, citing uncertainties in the market that would make it challenging "to operate effectively and continue to deliver access to quality healthcare."
+Oscar had 145,000 members in New York, New Jersey, California, and Texas in 2016.
+The firm expanded its operations to Tempe, Arizona, in August that year, where it decided to locate its Concierge teams, their name for their member services model.
+On August 23, Oscar announced it would be exiting the New Jersey Marketplace at the end of 2016, citing uncertainties in the market that would make it challenging "to operate effectively and continue to deliver access to quality healthcare."
 Oscar also announced that it would halve the size of its provider network in New York amidst rising premiums in order to "gain more control over pricing and patient experience".

-In November 2016, Oscar opened the Oscar Center in partnership with Mount Sinai Health System.
+In November 2016, the firm opened the Oscar Center in partnership with Mount Sinai Health System.
 Located in Brooklyn Heights, next to the Jay Street–MetroTech station, the Oscar Center had a primary care practice only available to Oscar policyholders, with a doctor, nurse practitioner, and a behavioral health specialist.
 It also hosted free classes for members, such as yoga classes or classes for expectant mothers.
 On March 13, 2020, Oscar closed the Oscar Center "until further notice."